 39. Creep, Psychological Horror, Director Patrick Brice, 2014 USA, 89%/6.3

 Here’s the setup.
-A man advertises for a videographer to join him for a day in order to record a series of personal messages for his as-yet unborn son.
-The man claims he has an uncurable brain tumour that will cause his death within two months, well before his son’s birth, and he wishes to show his son what sort of a father he had.
+A man advertises for a videographer to join him for a day in order to record a series of personal messages for his as-yet-unborn son.
+The man claims he has an incurable brain tumour that will cause his death within two months, well before his son’s birth, and he wishes to show his son what sort of a father he had.
 A photographer replies to the advertisement and accepts the contract but when he travels to the somewhat remotely-located cabin and knocks on the door, there is no answer.
 So starts the psychological thriller, Creep, filmed on a hand-held video recorder by photographer, Aaron (Patrick Brice, also the director).

 Eventually, Aaron does connect with the man, Josef (Mark Duplass, one of the originators of the story) and so the fun begins.
 All is not as it seems (as hinted at in the title of the movie) and, gradually, Aaron is drawn into a web of deceit and intrigue ending in… well, you’ll have to watch the movie to find out more but I recommend you do.

-Billed as a found-footage movie, although I disagree slightly with this labelling, the movie stars just the two cast members and is heavily improvised.
+Billed as a found-footage movie, although I disagree slightly with this labeling, the movie stars just the two cast members and is heavily improvised.
 It’s clearly a low-budget indie film and, normally, I would not watch such a film.
-Ever since The Blair Witch Project (1999), filmmakers have looked for ways of milking the found footage style of movie making, mostly with very little success.
+Ever since The Blair Witch Project (1999), filmmakers have looked for ways of milking the found footage style of movie-making, mostly with very little success.
 But I was drawn to Creep by the very high ratings it was awarded by critics I respect and despite the shaky camera style and obvious improvisations, the movie draws you in with its unfolding story and, in particular, the creepy performance of Mark Duplass as the is-he-a-good-guy-or-a-bad-guy? portrayal of the man with a brain tumour.

-If psychological movies attract you, try Creep, but don’t read Wiki’s summary of the story line.
+If psychological movies attract you, try Creep, but don’t read Wiki’s summary of the storyline.
 Watch the movie first, then read Wiki’s summary, then watch the film again.